BuildTheEarth/twitch-bot/README.md

  • **delete:** Delete a snippet (moderator/broadcaster only). `=snippets delete <name> <language>`
   • **language:** List all languages a snippet is tranlated to. `=snippets language <name>`

-# Setup
+## Setup
-We can offer almost no support on this as this is customised for BTE's needs This has only been tested on [Python 3.9.0](https://www.python.org/downloads/release/python-390/) and we cannot guarantee it works on older versions
+We can offer almost no support on this as this is customised for BTE's needs.

+This has only been tested on [Python 3.9.0](https://www.python.org/downloads/release/python-390/) and we cannot guarantee it works on older versions
 ___